 This is Uncle Montagu Allan, the "Laird" of Montreal.
 He is in the uniform of the Colonel of the Canadian Black Watch.
-After WWII, my uncle Tommy Bourne was also the Colonel of the same regiment.
+After WWII, my uncle John Bourne was also the Colonel of the same regiment.

 The Montreal that Grandfather Alec was leaving this weekend was centred around about 50 Scots families.
 They ran the banks, the railroads, the industry and the fiancial system.
 All the major companies that would evolve into Canada were started by these few families.

 Like Rome in the peak of the Republic, these families were also carefully intermarried in a dyanstic way.
 So Uncle Montagu's uncle had married his daughter Nina to the son of his main business partner.
 My own family, the Paterson's seemed to be connected by marriage to most of the inner circle.
-We were not the wealthiest but, like the Claudians in Rome, we were among the oldest families having arrived at first with General Wolf in 1759.
+We were not the wealthiest but, like the Julia in Rome, we were among the oldest families having arrived at first with General Wolf in 1759.
 The big money tended to marry Patersons!
 (Wish it were true today :))

 Alec's mother, Nina's daughter, had been brought up in the Allan family as her mother had run off with another man and had been banned from ever seeing her daughter again!